ds-modules/curriculum-guide/_sources/workflow/use-realtimecollaboration.md

 # Enabling Real Time Collaboration feature in Datahub

 [Real-Time Collaboration in Jupyter](https://github.com/jupyterlab/rtc) is one of the most requested functionalities, which has also proven to be a complex use case to develop.
-A little bit of context about RTC, This was previously deployed as part of Stat 159 hub during Spring 22.
+A little bit of context about RTC, It was previously deployed as part of the Stat 159 hub during Spring 22.
 However, we found [severe data corruption issues](https://github.com/berkeley-dsep-infra/datahub/pull/3287) which led to disabling RTC.
-Many issues were fixed as part of `jupyter_collaboration` package which is the extension that enables RTC in the latest Jupyter Lab 4 version.
-However, subset of users in Data 100 SU 23 course were affected with random error messages (snapshotted below) which went away after disabling `jupyter_collaboration` package.
+Many issues were fixed as part of the `jupyter_collaboration` package which is an  extension that enables RTC in the latest Jupyter Lab 4 version.
+However, a subset of users in the Data 100 SU 23 course were affected with random error messages (snapshotted below) which went away after disabling the `jupyter_collaboration` package.

 ```{figure} ../images/rtc_issue.png
 :width: 500px